-Animal Control Deputies answer calls for service primarily Monday through Friday.
-One Deputy will be on call 24 hours a day, 365 days a year.
+Animal Control Deputies are on call 24 hours a day, 365 days a year.

 Animal Control Office: (806) 775-1480